A treatment that destroys all or part of a cancer using heat or cold.

 A doctor who specialises in treating cancer using drugs, including chemotherapy, hormonal therapy, and targeted therapy.

-An allied health professional involved in radiotherapy.
-They monitor radiation safety, and are involved with treatment planning.
+An allied health professional involved in radiotherapy treatment planning.
+They monitor radiation safety, and ensure the radiotherapy machines and computers are set up correctly.

 Australia's public health scheme that is funded by the federal government.
 It provides Australian citizens with affordable health care.